SuperElastix/SimpleElastix/Documentation/source/GettingStarted.rst

 SuperBuild On Mac OS X
 ----------------------

-The Mac OS X installation procedure is identical to that of Linux.
-We will use CMake to generate build files and Clang to compile the project.
-First, however, we make sure that a working compiler is installed:
+The Mac OS X installation procedure is identical to that of Linux, so simply follow the Linux installation steps above to install SimpleElastix.
+Mac OS X comes with Python and Tcl preinstalled.
+Other target-language dependencies need to be installed seperately.
+This can be done with `Macports <https://www.macports.org/>`_ or `Homebrew <http://http://brew.sh/>`_.

-- Open the OS X terminal and run :code:`make`.
+It is assumed that a CMake, git and a compiler toolchain has already been installed.
+We can check for a working compiler by opening the OS X terminal and run :code:`make`.
 OS X will know if the Xcode Command Line Tools is missing and prompt you to install them if this is the case.
-- If you see an error message from the make program, the tools are installed and you can follow the Linux installation instructions above.

-Target-language dependencies also need to be installed seperately.
-This can be done with `Macports <https://www.macports.org/>`_ or `Homebrew <http://http://brew.sh/>`_.
-Mac OS X comes with Python and Tcl preinstalled.
+If the make program throws an error message, the tools have already been installed.

 .. _Windows:

 SuperBuild On Windows
 ---------------------

 SimpleElastix integrates elastix and transformix with the SimpleITK SuperBuild.
-The SuperBuild is nothing but a nerdy term for a script that will download and install dependencies (in this case elastix, ITK and SWIG) before compiling the main project.
+The SuperBuild is a script that automatically downloads and installs dependencies (in this case elastix, ITK and SWIG) before compiling the main project.

 In this guide we will use CMake to generate build files and the Visual Studio compiler to compile the project.